Manfred von Richthofen: Piloting career

 Richthofen met Oswald Boelcke again in August 1916, after another spell flying two-seaters on the Eastern Front.
 Boelcke was visiting the east in search of candidates for his newly formed Jasta 2, and he selected Richthofen to join this unit, one of the first German fighter squadrons.
 Boelcke was killed during a midair collision with a friendly aircraft on 28 October 1916, and Richthofen witnessed the event.

 Richthofen scored his first confirmed victory when he engaged Second Lieutenant Lionel Morris and his observer Tom Rees in the skies over Cambrai, France, on 17 September 1916.
-His autobiography states, "I honoured the fallen enemy by placing a stone on his beautiful grave."Von Richthofen He contacted a jeweller in Berlin and ordered a silver cup engraved with the date and the type of enemy aircraft.
+His autobiography states, "I honoured the fallen enemy by placing a stone on his beautiful grave."
+Von Richthofen then contacted a jeweller in Berlin and ordered a silver cup engraved with the date and the type of enemy aircraft.
 (Note: Similar cups had been officially awarded to some earlier pilots on their first victories, although the practice had been discontinued by this time.)
 He continued to celebrate each of his victories in the same manner until he had 60 cups, by which time the dwindling supply of silver in blockaded Germany meant that silver cups could no longer be supplied.
 Richthofen discontinued his orders at this stage, rather than accept cups made from base metal.
 (Note: Burrows has suggested that he was simply bored with the procedure and that this was an excuse to discontinue it.)

-His brother Lothar (40 victories) used risky, aggressive tactics but Manfred observed maxims known as the "Dicta Boelcke" to assure success for both the squadron and its pilots.
-He was not a spectacular or aerobatic pilot like his brother or Werner Voss, he was a noted tactician and squadron leader and a fine marksman.
+His brother Lothar (40 victories) used risky, aggressive tactics, but Manfred observed maxims known as the Dicta Boelcke to assure success for both the squadron and its pilots.
+He was not a spectacular or aerobatic pilot like his brother or Werner Voss, but he was a noted tactician and squadron leader and a fine marksman.
 Typically, he would dive from above to attack with the advantage of the sun behind him, with other pilots of his squadron covering his rear and flanks.